 Fly out of Miami or other cities in Florida, into Holguín on a late morning flight.
 Upon landing, our Cuba Unbound leader greets you and gathers guests for a brief orientation.
 Then, set off on our journey through Cuba.

-We begin exploration of Eastern Cuba with a walking tour of San Isidoro de Holuguin.
+We begin exploration of Eastern Cuba with a walking tour of San Isidoro de Holguin.
 Though it’s no Havana, the city of San Isidoro de Holguín, Holguín for short, has its own unornamented appeal.
 With its 18th century churches and colonial plazas, Holguín offers that winsome window into Cuba’s past, and locals congregate in one of the city’s parks—fitting as Holguín touts itself as the ‘city of parks.’

 After you wander the streets, get a look at the impressively oversized baseball stadium, and view Loma de la Cruz in the distance, we take the meandering drive toward Gibara.
 Squally yet slowly seductive, wily yet understated—Gibara’s as untamed as Baracoa and ideal for travelers disenchanted with throngs of tourists.

 Check into your hotel for the evening before we meet up for dinner featuring some of Cuba’s favorite dishes.

 Explore Gibara’s Columbus Landing and Cultural Tour